gridcv - tecator - Rr

 xlabel = "Prediction", ylabel = "Observed").f

-Naïve syntax to use gridcv for ridge-based functions
+Naïve (not time-efficient) syntax to use gridcv for LV-based functions

 Parameter lb can also be set in argument pars (wich is the generic approach to define the grid).
 This is strictly equivalent (gives the same results) but the computations are slower.